February 18, 2016

 2. Make Extra Repayments

-If you were to make extra repayments and also change the frequency to fortnightly, you would save even more money.
-Again, based on the same figures above and paying an extra $20 per fortnight on top of the minimum, you would save $72,450 over the life of the loan in interest, equating to a reduction of 5 years and 10 months of the loan term.
+If you were to make extra repayments and also change the frequency to fortnightly, you would save even more money!
+Again, based on the same figures above and paying an extra $20 per fortnight on top of the minimum, you would save $72,450 over the life of the loan in interest, equating to a reduction of five years and ten months of the loan term.

 To see how much you can save if you make extra repayments, go to our calculators page.

 Many home loan packages will include the use of an offset account, which can be a great way to save on the interest you pay.

 If you have an offset account linked to your home loan, any funds sitting in there will reduce the amount of the loan that interest is charged against.

 For example, If you have a $350,000 home loan and $50,000 cash sitting in the offset account, you will only be charged interest on $300,000.
 If your interest rate was 5% this would save you $95 per month in interest.

 The great thing about an offset account is you can also withdraw money from it at any time at no cost.

 4. Make lump sum payments into the home loan